SiobhanSheehan/MisoSoup/readme.md

 # MisoSoup
-Miso Soup a place for all things Miso
+Miso Soup a place for all things Miso - this project is in honor of a sweet little pup that brightened our lives
  - Updated style.css to add a dotted border around Miso images
  - Committed the file and it looks like the link is working very well
  - Added contact button to HTML and CSS - made title Hello Miso